Score every tenant

 Screen each room tenant individually

-Every person on their own lease needs to go through the full screening process independently.
+Every person on their own lease needs to go through the full process independently.
 Do not assume that because one tenant is strong, their housemates will be.
 Each person needs their own income check, reference and database check.

 Income ratio applies per person